 Do you workout every day, but then spend endless hours sitting at your desk?
 Sitting for long hours will increase your chances of weight gain.

-If you have an office job or work from home, it is important that you get up often and move around.
+If you have an office job or work from home, it’s important that you get up often and move around.
 You can also raise your desk/ computer so you are standing for periods of time.
 Mix it up for maximum benefits.

-If you make these simple changes, you will notice a difference, but it’s so important to always listen to your body.
+If you make these simple changes, you’ll notice a difference, but it’s so important to always listen to your body.
 If you have suddenly noticed unexpected weight gain, don’t be afraid to contact your GP.

-I hope you have found the above helpful.
-I am passionate about helping every woman feel healthy, confident, beautiful and full of energy, no matter their age.
+I hope you have found this article about losing weight constructive.
+I’m passionate about helping every woman feel healthy, confident, beautiful and full of energy, no matter their age.

 When we take back control of our health and wellbeing, we gain so much more.